 For tonight, I thought that these wonderful potatoes would be a perfect complement to Schweineschnitzel or German Pork Schnitzel.
 The reason is that these potatoes are so easy to make is that they cook in about the same amount time as the schnitzel does.

 I used the following ingredients for the Pommes Fondantes: Creamer potatoes, low sodium chicken broth, olive oil, salt, freshly ground black pepper, unsalted butter, and minced chives for garnish.
 Creamer potatoes are different varieties of potatoes that are harvested before they mature to keep them small and tender.
 The creamer potatoes that I used were about the size of a golf ball.

 I added the potatoes, chicken broth, olive oil, salt, and pepper to a 12-inch nonstick skillet.
 After bringing this to a boil over medium high heat, I covered the pan, and reduced the heat to medium low.

 I allowed the potatoes to cook for about 15 minutes until they were tender.
-Then, using the bottom of a metal measuring cup, I gently pressed on each potato to crack it open.
-I made sure that I didn’t mash the potatoes, and that they stayed in one piece.
+While they were still in the pan, I used the bottom of a metal measuring cup to gently press on each potato to crack it open.
+I made sure that I didn’t mash the potatoes so that they stayed in one piece.

-I garnished these little gems with minced chives and served them with Schweineschnitzel (stay tuned!) and steamed fresh broccoli.
+I garnished these little gems with minced chives and served them with Schweineschnitzel and steamed fresh broccoli.
 Yum!

 - 2 Tablespoons olive oil